 Firstly, we need to install Exalate on Azure DevOps.
 For more information on this step, check out our Azure DevOps Exalate Documentation.

-Before using the new instance, head into your own DevOps instance and create a personal access token.
-Read this guide for an in-depth look at this step.
 Open the settings menu at the top right of the screen and click “Profile”.
 Now look at the left-hand menu and click on “Personal Access Tokens” in the “Security” section.
+You can read this guide to understand this step in depth.

 Here you can see the tokens you already have and can edit or revoke them if needed.
-If you haven’t done this before though, it will likely be empty.
+If you haven’t done this before, it will likely be empty.
 Start by clicking on “New Token”.

 A form will appear where you enter details for your new token.
 You can give it a name and organization, as well as choose when it expires.
 A longer lifespan means you won’t have to extend it as soon, but a shorter expiry date can be a better choice for security reasons.